Getting help in an emergency

 - contact your local crisis team

-- see our page on helping yourself cope right now, and on crisis services.
+- see National Mind’s page on helping yourself cope right now, and on crisis services.

 - Worried about someone else?
-See our pages on supporting someone else with suicidal feelings.
+See National Mind’s pages on supporting someone else with suicidal feelings.